nrk19/nrk19.com/README.md

 ```
 *Fragment of [web/httpd.conf](web/httpd.conf)*

-And add this line into our main virtual host.
+And now that the Virtual Host is created, we will add this line into our main virtual host.

 ```apache
 Redirect /grafana https://grafana.nrk19.com/